-As of late 2013, no supplemental water plant had been built.
-Due to extreme drought, the CCSD authorized construction of an Emergency Water Supply project (EWS) that converts a combination of highly treated wastewater, under-stream flows of fresh water and salt water into drinking water.
-Currently, as of 2017, the CCSD is seeking a regular development permit and to re-characterize the EWS to a Sustainable Water Facility (SWF).
-By reducing dependence on the community's two natural aquifers4 for water during dry periods, the SWF would allow the CCSD to issue intent-to-serve letters for new water connections, eventually allowing the community to grow to its target of 4,650 residential connections, resulting in a population of between 7,700 and $10,500.^{5}$
+As of late 2013, no supplemental water plant had been built, but due\Due to extreme drought, the CCSD authorized construction of an Emergency Water Supply project (EWS) that converts a combination of highly treated wastewater, under-stream flows of fresh water and salt water to drinking water.
+Currently, as of 2017, the CCSD is seeking regular development and operating permits to re-characterize the EWS to a Sustainable Water Facility (SWF).
+By reducing dependence on the community's two natural aquifers for water during dry periods, the SWF would allow the CCSD to issue intent-to-serve letters for new water connections, eventually allowing the community to grow to its maximum of 4,650 residential connections.
+This would result, resulting in a population of between 7,700 and 10,500 once the town's maximum buildout is complete.

-One of the requirements for applying for a regular coastal development permit for the SWF was the preparation of a Subsequent Environmental Impact Report (SEIR).
+One of the requirements of applying for a regular development permit for the SWF is production of a Subsequent Environmental Impact Report (SEIR).
 Because Cambria is in the Coastal Zone, any development that may promote growth is subject to intense scrutiny.
-Accordingly, and concurrent with drafting and finalizing the SEIR, the CCSD convened a new citizens' committee to review and revise the BRP, as mitigation of any growth inducing impacts from the SWF.
+Accordingly, and concurrent with drafting and finalizing the SEIR, the CCSD convened a new Citizens' Committeecitizens' committee to review and revise the BRP, as mitigation of any growth inducing impacts from the SWF.
 The objective is to assure that the BRP is legal and practical and that the steps for implementation are clearly identified.
 An effective plan and implementation will comply with the maze of regulations dealing with population growth in a coastal community.

 To be clear, the BRP will use public funds to acquire and maintain undeveloped properties.
-To fully achieve the BRP goals, properties purchased through the program must carry a permanent deed restriction against future water and sewer connections and residential development.
-See Appendix II for more detail.
+To fully achieve the BRP goals, properties purchased through the Programprogram must carry a permanent deed restriction against future water and sewer connections and residential development.
+See Appendix 1+11 for more detail.